LFQA-E: Carefully Benchmarking Long-form QA Evaluation: Related Work

 \section{Related Work}

 \paragraph{Development of LFQA} LFQA \citep{fan2019eli5longformquestion} requires models to generate paragraph-level responses to open-ended questions which is more complex compared to datasets like SQuAD \citep{rajpurkar2016squad100000questionsmachine}, TriviaQA \citep{joshi2017triviaqalargescaledistantly}, and NarrativeQA \citep{kočiský2017narrativeqareadingcomprehensionchallenge}, where answers are primarily words or phrases extracted directly from documents.
-In LFQA, models must generate nuanced responses based on their knowledge or existing evidence documents.
-Several studies have analyzed the discourse structure of long-form answers \citep{xu2022answercomplexquestionsdiscourse} and have sought to enhance the performance on LFQA. \citep{chen2023understandingretrievalaugmentationlongform, akash2023longformquestionansweringiterative}. \paragraph{Evaluation of LFQA} The automatic evaluation of LFQA remains challenging and underexplored.
-Initially, ROUGE \citep{lin-2004-rouge} was used as an automatic evaluation metric to calculate the similarity between a candidate and a reference.
-Later, \citet{krishna2021hurdlesprogresslongformquestion} pointed out that ROUGE is not an adequately informative metric for LFQA evaluation.
-For human annotation, \textsc{Hurdles} \citep{krishna2021hurdlesprogresslongformquestion} and \textsc{WebGPT} \citep{nakano2022webgptbrowserassistedquestionansweringhuman} employed A/B testing, where crowdsourced annotators were instructed to choose the better of two candidate answers.
-Since annotation of LFQA requires high expertise, the results of crowdsourced workers may be unreliable.
-To address the gap, \citet{xu2023criticalevaluationevaluationslongform} employed experts for annotation, and tested several evaluation metrics, such as ROUGE \citep{lin-2004-rouge}, BERTScore \citep{zhang2020bertscoreevaluatingtextgeneration}, and BARTScore \citep{yuan2021bartscoreevaluatinggeneratedtext}, on an expert-annotated dataset.
+In LFQA, models must generate comprehensive yet correct responses based on their knowledge or existing evidence documents.
+Several studies have analyzed the discourse structure of long-form answers \citep{xu2022answercomplexquestionsdiscourse} and have sought to enhance the performance on LFQA \citep{chen2023understandingretrievalaugmentationlongform, akash2023longformquestionansweringiterative}. \paragraph{Evaluation of LFQA} The automatic evaluation of LFQA remains challenging and underexplored.
+For human annotation, \textsc{Hurdles} \citep{krishna2021hurdlesprogresslongformquestion} and \textsc{WebGPT} \citep{nakano2022webgptbrowserassistedquestionansweringhuman} employ A / B testing, where crowd-sourced annotators are instructed to choose the best of two candidate answers.
+Since annotation of LFQA requires high expertise, the results of crowd-sourced workers may be unreliable.
+To address the gap, \citet{xu2023criticalevaluationevaluationslongform} employs experts for annotation, and tests several evaluation metrics, such as ROUGE \citep{lin-2004-rouge}, BERTScore \citep{zhang2020bertscoreevaluatingtextgeneration}, and BARTScore \citep{yuan2021bartscoreevaluatinggeneratedtext}, on an expert-annotated dataset.
 Their findings validated that no existing metrics fully align with human judgment.
-However, the dataset they used lacks expert-written references, sourced from Reddit/ELI5, and is limited in scale, comprising only about 120 samples.
-In response to these limitations, we propose constructing a high-quality and larger benchmark for the evaluation of LFQA.
+However, the dataset they used lacks expert-written references, which are sourced from Reddit/ELI5, and is limited in scale, comprising only about $260$ samples.
+More recently, since the development of LLMs and LRMs, many work uses them for evaluation of free-form answers, using prompt \citep{wei2023chainofthoughtpromptingelicitsreasoning}, fine-tuning using specific data \citep{liu2023gevalnlgevaluationusing}, and reinforcement-learning \citep{chen2025rmr1rewardmodelingreasoning}.